alessandroamenta/PlatoGPT/README.md

 # PlatoGPT

 ## About the Project
 This project is all about learning and having a bit of fun.
 I'm diving deeper into the world of ML, and a friend recently gifted me "The Republic" by Plato.
 The book has been sitting on my desk, staring at me every day.
-So, I decided, why not combine the two interests?
+So, I decided, why not combine the two?
 Thus, this text generation model was born.
 It's trained on "The Republic" and built using the Transformer architecture.
 While I haven't read the book yet, the model generates text in the style of Plato. :)

 ## Architecture
 The core of the project is built using the Transformer model, which consists of the following components: